AdobeDocs/campaign.en/help/v8/config/enhanced-security.md

 >If you delete the key and do not revert this action within 30 days, then all your data is permanently delete and will be lost.​

 ### VPN {#vpn-callouts}

+* For the FDA over VPN use case, only on-premise databases are currently supported.
+The list is as follows<!--Richa to check the list with PM-->:

+    * MySQL
+    * Netezza
+    * Oracle
+    * SAP HANA
+    * SQL Server
+    * Sybase
+    * Teradata
+    * Hadoop via HiveSQL

 Done after provisioning and before go live
 Customer needs to configure his side VPN based on Adobe side VPN configuration